RedPillAnalytics/checkmate-examples-archive/obi/README.md

 You'll notice that the `build` task doesn't really do anything on its own: it's really just a container for two other tasks that do all the work: `metadataBuild` and `catalogBuild`.
 This introduces Gradle's powerful dependencies and ordering features, which uses a [DAG](https://docs.gradle.org/current/userguide/build_lifecycle.html) implementation.

-Furthermore... we can run the entire Build, Bundle and Publish workflow by simply running the `publish` task, which has dependencies on building and bundling all the content.
+Furthermore... we can run the entire Build and Publish workflow by simply running the `publish` task, which has dependencies on building and bundling all the content.

 ```bash
 ./gradlew obi:publish --console=plain